top of page

 • Jan 19

-Choosing between the SAT and ACT is one of the most common questions we hear from students in the college admissions process.
-The good news is that colleges accept both tests equally, and the key is selecting the test that best fits a student’s strengths and testing style.
+Choosing between the SAT and ACT is one of the most common questions I hear from students during the college admissions process.
+The good news is that colleges accept both tests equally.
+The key is selecting the test that best fits your strengths and testing style.

 SAT: The SAT focuses on evidence-based reading, writing, and math skills.
-The SAT has two sections, Reading and Math, and students receive a score for each and a combined score for the testing date.
-Students who often prefer the SAT are strong in algebra, data analysis, and analytical reading.
+It has two sections: Reading and Math.
+You will receive a score for each section and a combined score for the testing date.
+Students who often prefer the SAT tend to excel in algebra, data analysis, and analytical reading.

-ACT: The ACT has four sections: English, Math, Reading, and Science.
-Students receive section scores and a composite score, just like the SAT.
-Students who prefer the ACT often work well under faster pacing and do well with direct, data-based questions.
+ACT: The ACT consists of four sections: English, Math, Reading, and Science.
+Like the SAT, you will receive section scores and a composite score.
+Students who prefer the ACT often work well under faster pacing and excel with direct, data-based questions.

 How to Decide Between the SAT and ACT

-First, take a full-length practice SAT and ACT. test.
+First, take a full-length practice SAT and ACT test.
 Some schools offer the Pre-ACT in the sophomore year and the PSAT in the junior year.
 If you are a sophomore, the best time to take both tests is toward the end of the year.
-Take both tests within a month of each other, so you can compare scores and determine which one showcases your strengths and the one you feel most comfortable with.
+Aim to take both tests within a month of each other.
+This way, you can compare scores and determine which test showcases your strengths and feels more comfortable.

 Second, compare your score strength, stress level, and timing comfort.
-Last, choose one test and focus on preparation.
-A great time to focus on test prep is the summer before junior year.
+Finally, choose one test and focus on preparation.
+A great time to dive into test prep is the summer before your junior year.

 Our Recommended Test Prep Resources